dylansmith/node-exif-renamer/README.md

   exif-renamer [OPTIONS] [ARGS]

 Options:
-  -c, --no_ctime         do not use the ctime fallback if no EXIF data is present
+  -c, --no_ctime         do not use the filesystem creation time fallback if
-                         (also sets require_exif=true)
-  -d, --dryrun           run without performing filesystem changes -e, --exif             get the exif data for the specified image -f, --filetypes STRING comma-separated list of file extensions to process
+                         no EXIF data is present (also sets require_exif=true) -d, --dryrun           run without performing filesystem changes -e, --exif             get the exif data for the specified image -f, --filetypes STRING comma-separated list of file extensions to process